LeqiXu/MIXPRS/README.md

 *  `Z`: Z-score (BETA divided by SE).
 *  `P`: P-value of the effect size, which is used to calculate the standardized effect size.
 *  `N`: GWAS sample size.
+Input GWAS summary statistics should be aligned to GRCh37 (hg19) to match the provided SNP lists and LD reference panels.

 ### 5. MIXPRS Implementation
 #### Step 0: MIXPRS data preparation